Innovation In Business: Not doing the same thing over and over…

 the Marketing department is up to again.”
 Despite the countless examples of organisations that have greatly suffered due to lack of creative thinking and therefore their competitive edge (Kodak, Blockbuster, Borders, Dell, Microsoft, Motorola, Nokia, Sony, Toys’R’Us, Yahoo… do I need to go on?), most businesses seem to think that it will never happen to them.
 They believe that everything will remain as certain and predictable as they always have.
 Yet, they fail to see the water draining from beneath their soap bubble of ignorance.

 Well established companies can often recognise the concept of ‘innovation’, but believe it to be a novel or interesting concept, and therefore fail to take it at all seriously.
-And the ones that do understand its importance still put it as a back-burner, rainy day project rather than an engrained culture or built into the organisational strategy.
+And the ones that do understand its importance still put it as a back-burner, rainy day project rather than an ingrained culture or built into the organisational strategy.
 Even more alarming, most organisations when asked about how they perform innovatively, are so convinced that they are doing so and ‘moving with the times’ that they’re fooling themselves into believing they are.
-How can you truly act innovatively if you think your lacklustre attempt is enough?
+How can you truly act innovatively if you think your lackluster attempt is enough?

 Ironically, organisations which actively attempt to practise ‘innovative thinking’ have methodical processes, rules and guidelines to facilitate new ideas, and so, fresh new concepts and the trailing of new methods which could inevitably save an organisation in the future, are snuffed out by the very processes set in place to encourage them.